- Instructions for Form 1099-MISC - Introductory Material

 - Instructions for Form 1099-MISC - Additional Material

-File Form 1099-MISC, Miscellaneous Income, for each person to whom you have paid during the year:
+File Form 1099-MISC, Miscellaneous Income, for each person in the course of your business to whom you have paid during the year:

 At least $10 in royalties (see the instructions for box 2) or broker payments in lieu of dividends or tax-exempt interest (see the instructions for box 8);